What You Need to Know Before Going Long Distance on a Bike

 You can’t predict the weather, especially across a journey as vast as the one you’re about to embark on.
 So pack layers in addition to your proper gear and your rain or weather protection.
 Hats, gloves, t-shirts, sweatshirts, you name it, you should have it on.
 You can always strip layers off and store them in your luggage compartment or saddlebags.

-It’s important to have the proper skills to ride in inclement weather as well.
+It’s essential to have the proper skills to ride in inclement weather as well.
 If you haven’t ridden in the rain or snow before, a journey that’s bound to come across these inclement weather situations might not be ideal for you until you get some more experience.

-One Last Thing…
+One Last Thing

 Enjoy your journey!